The most precious thing we can offer others is our presence. When mindfulness embraces those we love, they will bloom like flowers.

 Jane Ellen Bleeg

 Jane’s mission is to live a balanced, ethical life while being of service to others.
-She was captured by Buddhist practice in 1974 after reading “Zen Mind, Beginner’s Mind” by Shunryu Suzuki and visiting San Francisco Zen Center.
+She was captivated by Buddhist practice in 1974 after reading “Zen Mind, Beginner’s Mind” by Shunryu Suzuki and visiting San Francisco Zen Center.
 Drawn by a perspective/practice that accepts suffering as natural and teaches skills for navigating life with all its joys and challenges, she combined practice with her work as a college psychology teacher in California, then wandered across the US to find a teacher and community with whom she could deepen her practice and make a long-term commitment.